 Most find, as the quantity increases, that both maltodextrin and dextrose can cause some abdominal bloating.
 This is likely due to their molecular weight and higher osmolality when compared to HBCD & Vitargo.

-Unlike amino acids that once ingested have different roles to play within the body, all starchy carbohydrates will be converted into glucose and then stored as glycogen in either the liver, muscle or brain.
+Unlike amino acids that once ingested have different roles to play within the body that pertain to recovery and repair, all carbohydrates will be converted into glucose and then stored either stored as glycogen in either the liver or muscles, or sent throughout the bloodstream to provide energy to important organs such as the brain.

 Carbohydrates will always be the preferred fuel source for high intensity exercise meaning we should aim to keep them as high as we can within the parameters of our overall diet and goals.

 With that in mind, for the most part all of the above will end up essentially doing the same thing.
 The difference between them lies within the delivery, rate of digestion and potential for bloating.

 For most people, an intra workout supplement is simply not necessary to get the most out of their training but if you do want to give them a shot, use the above guidelines to help steer your decision based on your training goals.